Gkhundadze/tech-fundamental-terms/readme.md

-⟪⟪ Web Fundamentals — Term Dictionary ⟫⟫
+⟪⟪ Tech Fundamentals — Term Dictionary ⟫⟫

 This repository contains a **simple educational presentation** that I use at the beginning of web development courses.